bbelotti/erosion_zircon_inversion/README.md

 FILE:                                     DESCRIPTION:

-- Code_gorner-nonlin (folder):             Matlab code for the inversion of zircon ages, modified
+- Code_gorner-nonlin (folder):            Matlab code for the inversion of zircon ages,
                                           from: De Doncker, F., Herman, F., & Fox, M. (2020).
 Inver- sion of provenance data and sediment load into spatially varying  erosion  rates.
 Earth Surface Processes and Landforms, 45(15), 3879–3901;

-- LA-ICPMS (folder):                       Results of LA-ICPMS geochronology on zircon grains;
+- LA-ICPMS (folder):                      Results of LA-ICPMS geochronology on zircon grains.
+A self-implemented code for the plotting of geochronology results (age signatures and concordia diagrams) is also available;

-- Additional_data (folder):                Contains additional data used for the thesis:
+- Additional_data (folder):               Contains additional data used for the analysis and interpretation of my thesis' results:
                                           - 'Chemical_Final.xlsx' are the results of Zr concentration and majors analyses on bedrock samples (for zircon fertility);
                                           - 'rockeval_gornergletscher_2020.xlsx' are Total Organic